Botanical Name: Cucumis melo

 Thinning: Thin to 1 plant per mound

 Harvesting: Harvesting at the right time is very important with melons.
-Commercial growers harvest before melons are ripe, forcing them to ripen off the vine.
-But, the last few days of ripening on the vine put a lot of sugars into the melon; bottom line is that melons taste significantly better when vine ripened.
-How do you know when melons are ripe?
-Several indicators.
-1) The color of ‘Charentais’ changes from pale green to creamy yellow.
-2) The blossom end (opposite the stem) yields slightly to gentle pressure.
-3) Unlike muskmelons, ‘Charentais’ and other cantaloupes do not abscise, or slip from the vine when ripe; cut from vine, rather than pulling or twisting, to avoid damaging plant and fruit.
+Commercial growers harvest before melons are ripe, forcing them to ripen off the vine, but the last few days of ripening on the vine put a lot of sugars into the melon; so melons taste significantly better when vine ripened.
+How do you know when ‘Ha Ogen’ melons are ripe?
+A ripe melon will have a pleasant, fruity aroma at the blossom end; and a crack will form on the stem right near the point of attachment (this is called the “slip stage”).
+In a few days, the melon will detach from the vine with little effort and pressure.
+If it is somewhat difficult to detach the fruit from the vine, the melon is not ready yet.
+Do not allow to over-ripen.